magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_just-do-it.md

 their natural course, no matter what feeling arises.
 Know it, look at it.
 But don’t be deluded by it.
 Keep doing it, keep doing it.
 Do it often.
 After the meal, air your robe on a line, and get straight out onto the walking meditation path.
-Keep thinking , .
+Keep thinking *Buddho*, *Buddho*.
 Think it all the time that you’re walking.
-Concentrate on the word as you walk.
+Concentrate on the word *Buddho* as you walk.
 Wear the path down, wear it down until it’s a trench and it’s halfway up your calves, or up to your knees.
 Just keep walking.

 It’s not just strolling along in a perfunctory way, thinking about this and that for a length of the path, and then going up into your hut and